 We don't recommend using canvas to cover outdoor furniture since the dye used to color the canvas can transfer onto other materials.
 For recommendations on this topic, please refer to our patio furniture covers page.

-We also don't recommend canvas for indoor applications since the wax used to treat the canvas to improve water resistance has a strong odor.
+We also don't recommend treated canvas for indoor applications since the wax used to treat the canvas to improve water and rot resistance has a strong odor.